mohitmishra786/TheCoreDump/_posts/2025-11-15-Technical-Autopsy-of-the-AWS-US-EAST-1-Internal-DNS-Resolution-Failure-and-DynamoDB-Disruption.md

 ![Enactor Plan](/assets/images/posts/aws-outage/Enactor_Plan.png)

-## Deep Technical Dive: Why DynamoDB Became Unreachable and the Cascade Began
+## Why DynamoDB Became Unreachable and the Cascade Began

 DynamoDB is the primary durable store for control-plane metadata in US-EAST-1 even in 2025.
 Examples: